Francis Lookout: History

-The Graves
+Graves

 Their cemetery was dedicated when their youngest son, Clement, died in 1863.
 One acre was dedicated for this purpose as there was no municipal cemetery in the district.
 Arthur Francis was subsequently buried there as well as their son Richard (Dick) Francis, who died a hero after rescuing people in the 1893 Brisbane flood.
 The last of the family to be buried here was Mary Francis, Dick's wife, in 1937.

 Other graves in the cemetery include: the Jones grave, the Dunlop grave, the Clarkson grave, the Walker grave, the Gray grave and two unlocated burials.

-The Lychgate
+Lychgate

 According to Alex Francis, his mother, Angela Francis, erected the lychgate for her husband Arthur Francis and the elaborate barge boards were carved by her friends.
 A small bronze plaque reads "ERECTED BY ANGELA FRANCIS 1902".

 The lychgate has a gable roof that was originally covered with timber shingles.
 These were replaced with concrete tiles in 1962, but have again been replaced with timber shingles.
 East and West gables are infilled with weatherboards.
 The original timber floor has been replaced with at least two concrete slabs.